-Under current law, retirement savers can recharacterize, meaning reverse or undo, a conversion to a Roth IRA from a traditional IRA (or from a 401(k) or 403(b) plan).
-This allows investors to unwind the conversion and the associated tax consequences.
-Retirement savers have until December 31 of each year to effect a conversion for that year.
-They then generally have until October 15 of the year following the conversion (which is the extended due date for the tax return for the year of the conversion) to undo the transaction.
+Under previous law, retirement savers could recharacterize, meaning reverse or undo, a conversion to a Roth IRA from a traditional IRA (or from a 401(k) or 403(b) plan).
+This allowed investors to unwind the conversion and the associated tax consequences.
+Retirement savers had until December 31 of each year to effect a conversion for that year.
+They then generally would have until October 15 of the year following the conversion (which is the extended due date for the tax return for the year of the conversion) to undo the transaction.

 For example, Ms. Bruno said, an investor might want to undo a $50,000 conversion to a Roth IRA if the market subsequently fell dramatically and the account value dropped to $40,000.
 In this instance, the investor would still pay taxes based on the $50,000 account value at the time of the conversion.

-The change could potentially complicate things for some investors.
+The change for post-2017 conversions could potentially complicate things for some investors.

 “Under these circumstances, you suddenly have all this additional income and maybe the Roth conversion is pushing you into a higher tax bracket, and you will now no longer be able to undo it,” Ms. Bruno said.

-Importantly, the final version does not change current law for recharacterizations of contributions to a Roth or traditional IRA; these will continue to be permitted.
-This is a departure from what was included in the original bills passed by the House and Senate, which had eliminated this option along with conversions.
+Importantly, the new law does not change the existing rules for recharacterizations of contributions to a Roth or traditional IRA; these continue to be permitted.
 For example, an individual may continue to make a contribution for a year to a Roth IRA and, before the extended due date for the individual’s income tax return for that year, recharacterize it as a contribution to a traditional IRA.
 An individual may also make a contribution to a traditional IRA and convert that traditional IRA to a Roth IRA for a year but could not then unwind the conversion through a recharacterization.

 We recommend that you consult a tax or financial advisor about your individual situation.